pawanit17/java-faqs/README.md

 ## Generics in Java
 - https://docs.oracle.com/javase/tutorial/java/generics/why.html

+## Collections Framework
+- Collection is an Interface which is the root
+- Implementationsa re List, Set, Map.
+### List
+- ArrayList
+- LinkedList
+### Set
+- HashMap
+- TreeMap
+- LinkedHashMap
+### Map
+- HashMap
+- TreeMap

 ## HashMap vs HashTable
 - HashTable is thread safe as it is synchronized.
 HashMap is not.
 - HashTable is consequently slower.
 Also it is an old data structure.